Most Comprehensive Selenium IDE Tutorial

 A sample test-script for our Selenium IDE tutorial (Google-Search.side) to search LambdaTest on Google is shown below:

-The growing list of questions tagged Selenium IDE on StackOverflow does indicate that testers into Selenium test automation are taking note of the Selenium IDE and there is growing interest in the community.
-It also helps the development team prioritize the next set of features that should make it in the future releases.
+The growing list of questions tagged Selenium IDE on StackOverflow does indicate that testers into Selenium automation testing are taking a note of the Selenium IDE and there is growing interest in the community.
+It also helps the development team prioritize the next set of features that should make it in future releases.